Senior Program Analyst, Injury and Violence Prevention

 Program Specific Information

-The Senior Program Analyst will join NACCHO’s Injury and Violence Prevention team and lead projects focused on drug overdose prevention and response though mitigating risks in communities associated with Adverse Childhood Experiences (ACEs) and Substance Use Disorder.
-The ideal candidate will have experience providing technical assistance or direct service experience with communities implementing programs related to ACEs and trauma-informed care.
-They will be responsible for coordinating and providing oversight to project activities and objectives; communicating with the CDC and other partners as assigned and as related to project goals; and providing subject matter expertise and technical support on ACE and trauma-informed care-related projects.
+NACCHO's Injury and Violence Prevention (IVP) team lead projects across a wide spectrum of injury related topics.
+The Senior Program Analyst will lead the portfolio’s growing work at the intersection of public health and public safety.
+They will manage activities related to drug overdose prevention and response programs and community-level Adverse Childhood Experience (ACE) mitigation strategies that focus on the reduction of substance misuse.
+The ideal candidate will have experience providing technical assistance or direct service experience with communities implementing programs related to drug overdose.
+They will be responsible for coordinating and providing oversight to project activities and objectives, communicating with the CDC and other partners as assigned and related to project goals, and providing subject matter expertise and technical support on IVP-related projects.

 COMPETENCIES AND EXPECTATIONS